EarthScope/ispaq/README.md

 ### Using Local Data Files

-To be added ...
+Local data files should be in miniSEED format and organized in station-channel-day files with naming convention network.station.channel.year.julianday.quality where quality is optional (e.g., TA.P19K..BHZ.2016.214.M or TA.P19K..BHZ.2016.214).
+The files should all exist in the same directory.

+Note: All data is expected to be in the day file that matches its timestamp; if records do not break on the day boundary, data that is not in the correct day file will not be used in the metrics calculation.
+This can lead to cases where, for example, a gap is calculated at the start of a day when the data for that time period is in the previous day file.

+If your miniSEED files are not already split on day boundaries, one tool that can be used for this task is the dataselect command line tool available at [seiscode.iris.washington.edu](https://seiscode.iris.washington.edu/projects/dataselect/files).
+The following example reads the input miniSEED files, prunes the data to the sample level, splits the records on day boundaries, and writes to files named network.station.location.channel.year.julianday.quality.

+Example: `dataselect -Ps -Sd -A %n.%s.%l.%c.%Y.%j.%q inputfiles`

 ### List of Metrics

-> Note: when using local data files, metrics based on miniSEED act_flags, io_flags, and timing blockette 1001 are not valid.
+Note: when using local data files, metrics based on miniSEED act_flags, io_flags, and timing blockette 1001 are not valid.
 These metrics are calibration_signal, clock_locked, event_begin, event_end, event_in_progress, timing_correction, and timing_quality.

 * **amplifier_saturation**:
 The number of times that the 'Amplifier saturation detected' bit in the 'dq_flags' byte is set within a miniSEED file.